fernandoescolar/vscode-solution-explorer/README.md

 You have to open a folder with at least one solution file (".sln") in the root path.

 Or you can create a new one by clicking with the right mouse button.

-## License

-The source code is licensed under the [MIT](LICENSE) license.

-The icons from ([vscode-icons extension](https://github.com/vscode-icons/vscode-icons/)) are licensed under the [Creative Commons - ShareAlike (CC BY-SA)](https://creativecommons.org/licenses/by-sa/4.0/) license.

-Branded icons are licensed under their copyright license.

 ## Extension Settings